-Description: Charges or special assessments made for construction or reconstruction of any social, athletic or sporting facility, or furnishings and fixtures for such facility.
+Description: Charges or special assessments made for construction or reconstruction of any social, athletic or sporting facility or furnishings and fixtures for such facility.
 These are specifically excluded from the definition taxable dues.

 History: PA 71-837, which enacted the tax, created the exemption.
-Fiscal Estimates: Indeterminate.
-Taxpayers Benefitting: Data not available.
-Rationale: Clarification.